jackudema/jackudema/README.md

-### Sir Syntax savy
+# Sir Syntax savy

-# Fullstack software/ethical hacker
+## Fullstack software/ethical hacker

-hi im a fullstack website devloper with a passion to invate in the currently

--
+hi im a fullstack website devloper currently very involded in the devloper comunitys though online fourms like reddit or chat rooms like discord trying my best to help and mentor those with less experince than me. currently invloded in side projects including webstie devlopment and freelancing though tor.
+Always learning new things which i am truly blessed

+life is allabout perspective just change the lens to see the problem/solution

 langagues and tools
+<ins> </ins>